 As we moved to a new neighborhood and the culture of Muscatine shifted, we did our best to stay relevant in reaching our community with the gospel.
 However, change is not always as easy, nor as quick, as we would like.
 As a result, First Baptist entered into a period of decline.
 But, instead of giving up, we chose to believe that God is not finished with our church yet.

-There is still much work to be done, but we are holding onto the hope that our best years are still ahead of us.
-We serve that kind of God and invite you to join us in this mission.
+There is still much work to be done, but we believe God is just getting started with His work in and through us.
+We serve that kind of God and invite you to join us in serving Him towards this vision.